thiswillbeyourgithub/save_to_zotero/README.md

 ### Browser Configuration

 By default, save_to_zotero runs in headless mode (invisible browser) for PDF generation.
-However, you can:

-1. **Use Existing Browser Cookies**: Set the `ZOTERO_BROWSER_USER_DATA_DIR` environment variable to your browser's user data directory to utilize cookies already stored in your browser for sites that require login
+However, you can **use Existing Browser Cookies**: Set the `ZOTERO_BROWSER_USER_DATA_DIR` environment variable to your browser's user data directory to utilize cookies already stored in your browser for sites that require login
-2. **Run in Visible Mode**: When a user data directory is specified, the browser automatically runs in visible mode (non-headless), allowing you to see the page capture process

 ⚠️ **Important Warning**: When using a browser user data directory, avoid using the same browser profile simultaneously while save_to_zotero is running, as this could cause conflicts and potentially corrupt your browser profile